OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report-Overview.md

 [^5]: The incremental capacity over baseline can be carried forward to the future periods.
 [^6]: While trading rate may be positive or negative, expansion and overtime-generation rates must be positive.
 [^7]: Han, J., Long, J. Convergence of the deep BSDE method for coupled FBSDEs.
 Probab Uncertain Quant Risk 5, 5 (2020).
+[^8]: Examples of [RuntimeError](https://discuss.pytorch.org/t/second-order-derivative-with-nan-value-runtimeerror-function-sigmoidbackwardbackward0-returned-nan-values-in-its-0th-output/173260) and [RuntimeWarning](https://discuss.pytorch.org/t/output-overflow-and-unstablity-when-use-model-eval/3668) on PyTorch Forums.
+[^9]: The indicator target with MSELoss and BCELoss are benchmark models.